 - to further reduce the necessary system size, pay attention to personal habits.
 As a couple of examples - don’t blast your AC in the summer; wash your clothes in cold water; and turn off lights when you leave the house and even when leaving a room.

-Should I install a battery system?
+Should I install a solar battery?

 Solar storage is expensive, and whether or not it’s worth the money depends on your goals.
 Both grid-connected and off-grid solar setups have their advantages.
 Off-grid solar allows for energy independence since you rely on the energy you’ve stored rather than using energy from the grid in off-hours.
 However, if you connect to the grid, you don’t have to spend money on battery systems and you may be able to sell the excess energy you produce back to utility companies.
+Read here about The latest solar home battery technology on the market.

 No one likes empty promises, and no one likes a company that can’t deal with the repercussions of faulty products.
 Before you move forward, make sure that there’s a plan of action to handle an underperforming system, a way for you to personally keep track of your system’s performance, and someone you can directly contact if something goes wrong down the road.
 Make sure that the company forecasts the system’s production based on factors specific to your setup versus pointing to the manufacturer’s performance rating.

-Will there be any additional expenses down the road?
+Will there be any additional future expenses?

 Your panels will most likely be warrantied for 20-25 years (you should ensure that they are), which means that if one of them happens to stop working, the cost won’t come out of your pocket.
 A good panel system should be maintenance-free and for the most part be kept clean by the rain.
 Only an occasional hose-down should be necessary to keep them clear of debris.